Bebolias/v2-core/README.md

 - what do they mean by "system wide config for anything" https://github.com/Synthetixio/synthetix-v3/blob/adf3f1f5c2c0967cf68d1489522db87d454f9d78/protocol/synthetix/contracts/storage/Config.sol
 - FeatureFlag.ensureAccessToFeature(\_MARKET_FEATURE_FLAG); -> register a new market
 - https://github.com/Synthetixio/synthetix-v3/blob/adf3f1f5c2c0967cf68d1489522db87d454f9d78/protocol/synthetix/contracts/modules/core/MarketManagerModule.sol

-# Summary

-This project uses foundry.
-Licensing is not finalised yet, as a placeholder using MIT in a few places to keep the linter happy.

-# Router Proxy

-Proxy architecture developed by Synthetix referred to as the "Router Proxy".
-It is effectively a way to merge several contracts, into a single implementation contract which is the router itself.
-This router is used as the implementation of the main proxy of the system.

-# Comments

-For public or external methods and variables, use NatSpec comments.

-Forge doc will parse these to autogenerate documentation.
-Etherscan will display them in the contract UI.

-For simple NatSpec comments, consider just documenting params in the docstring, such as
-/// @notice Returns the sum of `x` and `y`., instead of using @param tags.

-For complex NatSpec comments, consider using a tool like PlantUML (https://plantuml.com/ascii-art) to generate ASCII art diagrams to help explain complex aspects of the codebase.

-Any markdown in your comments will carry over properly when generating docs with forge doc, so structure comments with markdown when useful.

-Good: /// @notice Returns the sum of `x` and `y`.
-Bad: /// @notice Returns the sum of x and y.